Brian254ke/debbs/README.md

 | -o   | --output  | Redirect errors and output to a file.                        |
 | -r   | --real    | Include option to enable real mode                           |

-Nb: Nano is the default editor unless you specify.
+Nb: Nano is the default editor.

-All files are saved by default unless -s no option is passed in as an argument.
+All files are saved by default.

 <b>Usage examples</b>